apache/spark/docs/security.md

 so that non-local processes can authenticate.
 These delegation tokens in Kubernetes are stored in Secrets that are shared by the Driver and its Executors.
 As such, there are three ways of submitting a Kerberos job:

-In all cases you must define the environment variable: `HADOOP_CONF_DIR` as well as either `spark.kubernetes.kerberos.krb5.location` or `spark.kubernetes.kerberos.krb5.configMapName`.
+In all cases you must define the environment variable: `HADOOP_CONF_DIR` or `spark.kubernetes.hadoop.configMapName` as well as either `spark.kubernetes.kerberos.krb5.location` or `spark.kubernetes.kerberos.krb5.configMapName`.

 It also important to note that the KDC needs to be visible from inside the containers if the user uses a local krb5 file.

-If a user wishes to use a remote HADOOP_CONF directory, that contains the Hadoop configuration files, this could be achieved by setting the environmental variable `HADOOP_CONF_DIR` on the container to be pointed to the path where the pre-created ConfigMap is mounted.
+If a user wishes to use a remote HADOOP_CONF directory, that contains the Hadoop configuration files, this could be achieved by setting `spark.kubernetes.hadoop.configMapName` to a pre-existing ConfigMap.
-This method is useful for those who wish to not rebuild their Docker images, but instead point to a ConfigMap that they could modify.
-This strategy is supported via the pod-template feature.

 1. Submitting with a $kinit that stores a TGT in the Local Ticket Cache:
 ```bash